 - Tokamaks can sustain plasma currents at the mega-ampere level, which is equivalent to the electric current in the most powerful bolts of lightning.

-- The world record fusion power output of 16 megawatts was achieved in the JET tokamak in England in 1997.
+- The world record fusion power was achieved in the JET tokamak in England in December 2021.
+JET produced 59 megajoules of head energy, more than doubling the previous record set in 1997.

 - The ITER central solenoid will be the largest superconducting magnet ever built.
 It will produce a field of 13 tesla, equivalent to 280,000 times the Earth’s magnetic field.